Welcome to the Cancer Data Access System!

-CDAS provides extensive documentation for each trial including a summary of the trial, a description of the data collected, and a searchable list of research projects and publications.
+CDAS provides extensive public documentation for each study, including a trial summary, an overview of the data collected, and a searchable database of research projects and publications.

-The Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial is a large scale, randomized study to determine whether certain screening tests will reduce the number of deaths from these cancers.
+This is a large-scale, randomized study to determine whether certain screening tests will reduce the number of deaths from these cancers.
 PLCO is being conducted at ten sites, geographically and demographically disparate, around the U.S. The Trial enrolled approximately 155,000 male and female participants between the ages of 55 and 74 from 1993 to 2001.

 You can submit requests for: Study data, chest x-ray and digital pathology images, biospecimens, and specimen verification forms for biospecimen project funding.